Why Archive Social Media?

 Real-time Social Media Archiving

-PageFreezer uses the Twitter and Facebook APIs to gather data in near real-time, providing the most comprehensive capture of social media content in the industry.
+PageFreezer uses the Twitter, Facebook, YouTube and Instagram APIs to gather data in real-time, providing the most comprehensive capture of social media content in the industry.
 Get a complete record of your social media communications.
 Even if some content is taken down or deleted, companies can rest assured knowing they have an automatic record of it.

 Social Media Networks